Jane Roberts (politician)

 Dame Jane Elisabeth Roberts, DBE (born August 1955) is a British psychiatrist and Labour Party politician.

 She has been a consultant in child and adolescent psychiatry since 1994, and was medical director of Islington Primary Care Trust.
 She was leader of the London Borough of Camden from 2000 to 2005.
-She was chair of the Councillors Commission.
+In 2007, she served as chair of the Councillors Commission.

 Honours

 She was made a Dame Commander of the Order of the British Empire in 2004 for services to local government.